dflydev/dflydev-hawk/README.md

     'hello world!'
 );

+// This part is optional but recommended!
+At this point if we have a successful
+// response we could just look at the content and be done with it.
+However, we
+// are given the tools to authenticate the response to ensure that the response
-// Authenticate the response that we got back from the server
+// we were given came from the server we were expecting to be talking to.
 $authenticatedResponse = $client->authenticate(
     $credentials,
     $request,